mckaywrigley/kindle-gpt/README.md

 The 1st step is to get the cosine similarity for your query and all of the highlights.

-Then, the most relevant results are returned (maxing out at ~2k tokens).
+Then, the most relevant results are returned (maxing out at ~2k tokens, up to 10).

 ### Create Prompt & Generate Answer